-Above and below, William and Kate meeting the performers after the show.
+Above and below, William and Kate chatting with performers after the show.

 The Royal Variety Performance has supported the Royal Variety Charity for over 100 years.
 It’s been staged since 1912.
-It’s the most successful and longest running entertainment show in the world.
+It’s the most successful and longest-running entertainment show in the world.
+The Queen is Patron.

-William and Kate last attended in 2019.
-A quick refresher on the gown she wore that evening:
+The show is attended by different members of the Royal Family each year.
+This is the fourth time William and Kate have represented The Queen.
+They last attended in 2019.
+A quick refresher on the gown Kate wore that evening:

-This year’s Royal Variety show will be broadcast in the UK by ITV in December and then elsewhere across the world over Christmas and New Year holidays.
+This year’s Royal Variety show will be broadcast in the UK by ITV on the 19th of December and then elsewhere across the world over Christmas and New Year holidays.

-A video of the couple’s arrival at the Performance and footage of them meeting this year’s entertainers:
+A video of the couple’s arrival at the Performance and footage of the pair meeting the entertainers:

 Kate’s outfit at the 2021 Royal Variety Performance:

-The Duchess knocked it out of the park with her glamourous look.
-She chose a floor-length green gown and wore her hair curled and swept to the side.
-With the added hint of colour on her usually neutral lips, it was quite the style departure for Kate.
+The Duchess looked fantastic in her floor-length green gown, with her hair curled and swept to the side.
+She added a hint of colour to her usually neutral lips, which was quite the style departure for Kate.
 (I don’t recall seeing her in pink lipstick or wearing her hair like this before?)

 A closer look at her curls:

-The sequin-covered evening gown features pronounced shoulders and a neckline embellished with crystals.
+The green sequin-covered evening gown features pronounced shoulders and a neckline embellished with crystals.
 The tailored waistline is also accentuated with crystals.
-The green gown also has a very short, sweeping train.
+It also has a very short, sweeping train.